AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/overview.md

     * The same ECID namespace and value to represent the browser.
     * A new CRM ID namespace and value to represent the authenticated user.

-If CRM ID was configured as a unique namespace, then the [!DNL Identity Optimization Algorithm] splits the  CRM IDs apart into two separate identity graphs, instead of merging them together.
+If CRM ID was configured as a unique namespace, then the identity optimization algorithm splits the CRM IDs apart into two separate identity graphs, instead of merging them together.

-If you do not configure a unique namespace, you may end up with:

-* Unwanted graph merges, such as two identities with the same CRM ID namespace, but different identity values (scenarios like these often represent two different person entities in the same graph).
+If you do not configure a unique namespace, you may end up with unwanted graph merges, such as two identities with the same CRM ID namespace, but different identity values (scenarios like these often represent two different person entities in the same graph).
-* A graph with any number of identities as long as the graph doesn't exceed the limit of 50 identities.

-You must configure a unique namespace to inform the [!DNL Identity Optimization Algorithm] to enforce limitations on the identity data that are ingested into a given identity graph.
+You must configure a unique namespace to inform the identity optimization algorithm to enforce limitations on the identity data that are ingested into a given identity graph.

 ### Namespace priority {#namespace-priority}